greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 <img src="../common/img/validation_result_2.png" alt="Validation results with all passing Expectations" style="width:700px;"/><br>

 ## Fetch Metrics
-You might wonder if there is an easier way to create your Expectations, instead of making assumptions or manually inspecting the data.
+You might wonder if there is an easier way to create your Expectations instead of making assumptions or manually inspecting the data.
 Thankfully, GX Cloud lets you fetch the metrics from your data directly, so that you don't have to!

 When you fetch Metrics for a Data Asset, GX Cloud profiles the Data Asset through the GX Agent and returns a collection of descriptive metrics including column types, statistical summaries, and null percentages.

 > **Fetch Metrics for a Data Asset**
 > 1. Click the Data Asset **Overview** tab.
 Basic information about your Data Asset is displayed in the **Data Asset Information** pane.
-> 1. Click the **Fetch Schema** button.
+> 1. Click the **Profile Data** button.

 <img src="img/pg_profile_data.png" alt="Profile data button for Postgres Data Asset" style="width:700px;"/><br>